 - Has any gaps or is lacking clarity in a specific area

-Please note, this consultation will not be accepting feedback on the Organ Donation (Deemed Consent) Act 2019 itself, or how this change is implemented operationally.
+Please note, this consultation did not consider feedback on the Organ Donation (Deemed Consent) Act 2019 itself, or how this change is implemented operationally.

 It is the Department of Health and Social Care who are responsible for working with Ministers to consider and implement a change to law, and NHS Blood and Transplant which is the operational body that runs the national organ and tissue retrieval and transplantation service.